Les paumées du petit matin: Synopsis

 The story begins in a mental asylum run by nuns.
 Michelle, a troubled teenager, has been returned to the asylum after escaping and is put in a straitjacket and then locked in a room.
 She manages to get the attention of a new patient, Marie, a quiet girl who just seems to sit in the garden in a rocking chair.
 Marie helps Michelle by removing her straitjacket, and the pair run off together.

 At first, Michelle wants to leave on her own, but Marie wants to go with her and the two form a tenuous friendship.
 They follow a group of burlesque dancers who they encounter in an old scrapyard as they roam the countryside.
 They befriend a thief named Sophie, who helps them escape when the burlesque show is busted.
+Sophie tells them of a crate with clothes inside, so the trio go to get the clothing.
+When there, a man attempts to attack Marie so she runs off, Michelle chasing after her.
+Marie finds herself in an ice skating rink and changes into the clothing, skating beautifully before ending in a fit of a hysterics, where Michelle holds her in her arms.
+They open up to each other about being abandoned (Michelle as a baby, Marie later on), and gain a better understanding of each other.
 Ending up in a shipyard, they connect with bar owner Madame Louise, who takes in runaways.

 Sophie convinces her sailor boyfriend to not only stow her away for the next voyage, but the other two as well.
+Marie and Michelle later meet two men and two women at Louise's, who take them away to a mansion.
+The two women get handsy with Marie as Michelle is shown by one of the men on the floor above his room of military paraphernalia and weapons.
+Marie stabs the women as they try to rape her, while Michelle hearing Marie's cries for help shoots the man above, running downstairs as the other man calls the police.

-Marie and Michelle later meet two men and two women at Louise's, who take them away to a mansion and try to rape Marie, so they kill the people.
-When the police arrive, a gun battle ensues, and with their last two bullets, Michelle and Marie share a kiss before fulfilling their suicide pact.
+Sophie couldn't leave her friends behind, waiting with her boyfriend and finally choosing to get off the ship.
+When she gets off she is placed in handcuffs for an earlier pickpocketing episode, and chooses to run and jumps off the dock to her death onto some pontoons floating below.
+When the police arrive at the mansion, a gun battle ensues, and with their last two bullets, Michelle and Marie share a kiss before agreeing to fulfill a suicide pact.
 Marie, however, can't bring herself to pull the trigger, so Michelle walks out holding her body.
-Michelle walks down to the water with Marie's body.
-Sophie couldn't leave her friends behind, and had already left the ship.
-She's placed in handcuffs for an earlier pickpocketing episode, but runs and jumps off the dock to her death onto some pontoons floating below.
+Michelle walks down to the water with Marie's body, the film ends on this shot.